wttech/gradle-aem-multi/README.md

 ## Description

-This project should be used while starting new project based on AEM.
+This project could be used to start developing **project** based on AEM.

+To start developing **application** based on AEM it is recommended to use [Gradle AEM Single](https://github.com/Cognifide/gradle-aem-single) instead.

 Documentation for AEM plugin is available in project [Gradle AEM Plugin](https://github.com/Cognifide/gradle-aem-plugin).